Veteran & Military Students

-The Yellow Ribbon program is a voluntary agreement between Veterans Affairs and the College that allows eligible students (current and newly admitted) to have funding of up to $1,000 matched by the College.
+The Yellow Ribbon program is a voluntary agreement between Veterans Affairs and the College that allows eligible students (current and newly admitted) to have most, if not all, funding matched by the College.
 All Veterans and students receiving VA benefits are encouraged to also apply for Federal Financial Aid.

 Only individuals entitled to the maximum Post-9/11 GI Bill benefit rate (based on service requirements) are eligible for Yellow Ribbon funding.
 Therefore, you may be eligible if: